Taking Advantage of B2B Sales Digital Transformation

 With the changes that digital transformation has brought to the sales world, we are now working with buyers who are:

-- Socially engaged—By the end of 2017, 81% of the US population had a social networking profile.
+- Socially engaged —80% of the US population has a social networking profile.

-- Mobile-attached—77% of the US population owns a smartphone, and 20% are dependent on their smartphone for Internet access.
+- Mobile-attached —81% of the US population owns a smartphone, and 17% are dependent on their smartphone for Internet access.

 Knowing all of this about our buyers, are we as salespeople engaging with and responding to our buyers with that information in mind?